Adebobol/checkit-Adepoju/README.md

 To set up the project locally, follow these steps:
 To install all the dependencies, type npm install in the root directory

+npm run start:dev(to start the development server)

+## Usage

+After setting up the project, you can:

+Access the app at http://localhost:3000
+Log in as an admin to manage orders
+Create and update orders as necessary

+##Admin body
+to create an admin
+{
+    "name":"admin",
+    "email":"admin@email.com",
+    "password":"1234"
+    "role": "ADMIN'
+}

+to create a user
+{
+    "name":"test",
+    "email":"test@email.com",
+    "password":"1234"
+}

+## To login as admin
+{
+    "email":"admin@email.com",
+    "password":"1234"
+}

+## To login as user
+{
+    "email":"test@email.com",
+    "password":"1234"
+}